-Finance costs comprise interest expenses on loans and borrowings, lease liabilities, unwinding of discount on provisions for elimination of consequences of uranium exploration and production on the deposits, as well as net foreign exchange loss.
+Finance costs comprise interest expenses on loans and borrowings, lease liabilities, unwinding of discount on provisions for elimination of consequences of uranium exploration and production at the uranium deposits, as well as net foreign exchange loss.

-Interest income and expenses are recognised in the statement of profit or loss and other comprehensive income as they accrue and are calculated using the effective interest method.
+Interest income and expense are recognised in the statement of profit or loss and other comprehensive income as they accrue and are calculated using the effective interest method.